M-Files/Developer-Portal/Built-In/External-Object-Type-Data-Source/Custom/index.md

 * `BasicDataSourceConnection`
 A base class that implements `IDataSourceConnection` and `IDataAlteration` that can be used to provide read/write data to M-Files.

-<p class="note">Whilst it is typical that each custom External Object Type Data Source has only one class that implements IDataSource, and one class that implements IDataSourceConnection, this is not mandatory.</p>
+Whilst it is typical that each custom External Object Type Data Source has only one class that implements IDataSource, and one class that implements IDataSourceConnection, this is not mandatory.
+{:.note}

 ### Creating the Visual Studio Project